AdeloyeB/boxup-crime-assignment/README.md

       you need to use your judgement as the designer to help the client communicate effectively online.

+### Prior Issues

+- [x] Had trouble with absoulute and relative URLs.
+This was fixed by adding a baseURL in the config file.

 Hand in:

 - [x] A git repository